Let the platform do the work

 Some areas come up often when managing SugarCloud storage.
 The following sections represent some commonly found large tables that you may see in SugarCloud Insights and provide specific actions that can be taken to address each of these common problem areas.

-tables can fill up quickly; these tables are for the Activity Stream.
+The activities and activities_users tables can fill up quickly; these tables are for the Activity Stream.
 Instances of Sugar created after 9.x come with this feature disabled, but older instances created prior may still have it enabled.
-If this feature is not being used or is causing storage issues, it can be turned off in System Settings > Enable Activity Streams.
+If this feature is not being used or is causing storage issues, it can be turned off using System Settings > Enable Activity Streams.
 For more information on disabling the activity stream, please see the System documentation.
 After it has been disabled, you can use the Data Archiver to remove its entries in the database.

 Additionally, when active, the Activity Stream Purger Scheduler will remove records older than six months as of the current date from the activities table, and 25,000 records will be removed per scheduler job run.
 Please note that user posts, comments, and attachments are preserved.
 Still, the scheduler will remove other activity stream records generated from field updates, new record creation, and linking/unlinking records.
 You can contact Support to reconfigure how long data is stored in the Activity Stream (i.e., change from removing records older than six months to three months).